Codemon72/Spickzettel/Ghost CMS.md

 A folder with `index.hbs`, `post.hbs` and `package.json`.
 This will bring up loads of warnings if you activate it in your admin view but it will work.
 Tutorial: https://www.youtube.com/watch?v=NqHw0we2WP4&list=PLtKjv92L0ihBBXGz7iCdtTkvdD0dXXy78&index=7

 ##### Ghost helpers
-from the docs: https://ghost.org/docs/themes/helpers/
+This is where the magic lies! 🤓 😇 from the docs: https://ghost.org/docs/themes/helpers/

 #### Core elements